Navy Midshipmen football: Army

 Navy celebrates after winning the 2005 Army–Navy Game on December 3, 2005.

 The Army-Navy Game, played annually on the last weekend of the college football regular season in early December, pits the football teams of the U.S. Military Academy at West Point, New York (Army) against the Navy Midshipmen.
 It is one of the most traditional and enduring rivalries in college football, and is televised every year by CBS.
 It was in the 1963 Army–Navy game that instant replay made its television debut.

 This game has always had inter-service "bragging rights" at stake; in past decades, when both Army and Navy were often national powers, the game occasionally had national championship implications.
 However, as top-level college football had developed and grown, the high academic entrance requirements, height and weight limits, and the military commitment required of West Point and Annapolis graduates has reduced the overall competitiveness of both academies in comparison with other football programs.

-The tradition of the game has ensured that it remains nationally televised to this day.
-One of the great appeals of this game to many fans is that its players are largely playing for the love of the game, since almost none will ever play in the NFL.
-The game is especially emotional for the seniors, called "first classmen" or "firsties" by both academies, since it is typically the last competitive football game they will ever play.

 During wartime, the game is even more emotional because some seniors may not return once they are deployed.
 For instance, in the 2004 game, at least one senior from the class of 2003 who was killed in Iraq, Navy's J. P. Blecksmith, was remembered.
 The players placed their comrade's pads and jerseys on chairs on the sidelines.
 Much of the sentiment of the game goes out to those who share the uniform and who are overseas.

 Army-Navy is played in early December, typically in Philadelphia.
 The game, however, has also been played in other locations such as New York, Baltimore, Chicago, and Pasadena.